 Mid City, 7/200 Bourke St. // +61 3 9650 3818

 Dumpling fans flock to ShanDong Mama on a daily basis because they know something you don’t (yet): this place serves some of the best dumplings in the world.
-Choose from firm favourites like pork and chives or black fungus (which taste a lot better than they might sound!), high-quality prawn dumplings and unforgettable fish mackerel boiled dumplings.
+Choose from firm favorites like pork and chives or black fungus (which taste a lot better than they might sound!), high-quality prawn dumplings, and unforgettable fish mackerel boiled dumplings.

 Rest assured that Mama knows what she’s doing—after all, she comes from the coastal city of Yan Thai in the Shandong Province, where excellent seafood is standard.

 658 Church St., Richmond // +61 3 9429 4332